meidrix biomediacals Headermotiv Forschung und Entwicklung, Mitarbeitende im Reinraum halten ein Behäter mit Kollagen in den Händen

 Research into an industrial laser-based nano 3D printing technique for hierarchically structured cartilage bone implants on a polymer basis (Poly-IMPLANT-Print)

-meidrix biomedicals GmbH is a partner of the joint project Poly-IMPLANT-Print as part of the ProMatLeben – Polymers programme of BMBF (German Federal Ministry of Education and Research).
-The project brings together 5 partners and consists of 5 subprojects:
+meidrix biomedicals GmbH was a partner in the joint project Poly-IMPLANT-Druck as part of the ProMatLeben – Polymere program of the BMBF (Federal Ministry of Education and Research).

 Facts about the project and further links: